Separative chemistry, materials, and processes (MAT P2)

 Presentation

-This pathway introduces students to the concepts and tools used in solution chemistry, extraction and separation chemistry, elaboration and materials and process science, in the context of research and development activities, particularly in connection with the nuclear fuel cycle and the recycling of strategic metals.
+This program provides training that introduces students to the concepts and tools used in solution chemistry, extraction and separation chemistry, development, and materials and process science, in the context of research and development activities, particularly in relation to the nuclear fuel cycle and the recycling of strategic metals.

 Read more